Inspiration for learning outside in all seasons

 - increase cooperation and self-awareness.

-Check out our Learning in Nature activities for inspiration on quick ways to introduce your students to nature – from outdoor art projects, to scavenger hunts, being a nature journalist or getting to know a tree.
+Check out our learning in nature activities for engaging one-off learning experiences to introduce your students to nature.
+They include outdoor art projects, scavenger hunts, being a nature journalist, and getting to know a tree.

 Activities are available in both English and Te Reo Māori.

 Preview of nature in winter resource | DOC

 These seasonal slideshows are packed with inspiration for connecting with nature and learning about native animals throughout the four seasons.
 They can be used over several lessons and include outdoor connection experiences, curriculum linked learning and inquiry ideas.

 Nature in winter: Te Taiao i te takurua

 Connect with the senses and learn about how native animals survive the winter with this engaging slideshow.

 - Nature in winter slideshow – English

 - Nature in winter – English (PDF, 7,323K)

 - Te Taiao i te takurua slideshow – Te Reo Māori